Capnapper/capnapperos-repo/README.md

 ## Getting Started & Tweak Management

 Managing your system is incredibly straightforward.
-To view, enable, or disable any of the built-in performance tweaks, simply open your terminal and run: capnapperos-help
+To view, enable, or disable any of the built-in performance tweaks, simply open your terminal and run: "capnapperos-help"